Extended-Thunder/send-later/index.md

     "Send" command instead of "Send Later".
 Note that you can activate this button by hitting Alt+Shift+N or the equivalent on your platform or in your language.
--   **Go back to editing the message.** Click the "Cancel" button to go back to editing the message.

 ### Time-of-day and day-of-week restrictions